About

 Tam has been on many adventures, exploring the Mountains of WNC for 30 plus years.
 In addition to thru-hiking many long distance trails, Tam is also a world traveler.
 She can take you to the lesser known trails and landmarks of this region.
 All the while sharing her knowledge and love of it’s history, geology, wildflowers and animals.
 She is working on her Blue Ridge Naturalist Certification.
 Full moon and sunset hikes are her favorite!

-In 2012, Lindsey left her aerospace engineering career behind to follow her dream of helping introduce others to the outdoors in a welcoming and empowering way.
-She worked for several years in outdoor retail, and joined the Blue Ridge Hiking Company team in 2019.
-When she isn't at work, you can find them exploring area trails and waterways, enjoying Asheville's thriving live music scene, or in their art studio.
-In addition to hiking and backpacking, they enjoy paddling, rock climbing, cycling, fly fishing, knitting, and stained glass.
+In 2012, Lindsey left their aerospace engineering career behind to follow her dream of helping introduce others to the outdoors in a welcoming and empowering way.
+They joined the Blue Ridge Hiking Company team in 2019 and purchased the business in 2023.
+When they aren't at work, you can find them exploring area trails and waterways, enjoying Asheville's thriving live music scene, or in their art studio.
+In addition to hiking and backpacking, they enjoy paddling, cycling, knitting, and stained glass.

 Lindsey was nominated for the Asheville Area Chamber of Commerce's 2020 Woman Up Rising Star Award.
-She was featured in the Mountain XPress Women in Business issue in 2023.
+They were featured in the Mountain XPress Women in Business issue in 2023.

 About Jennifer Pharr Davis